jakglewis/jaklewis.com/_pages/index.md

 I bridge that gap because I've sat on both sides - deploying £250M+ and building the systems that find deals.

-"Discuss your project"

 ***
 ## Who I work with

-Series A-C consumer VC funds. £50M-£500M AUM.
+Pre-Seed to Series A consumer VC funds. £50M-£500M AUM.
 Teams of 3-50 people.

 ***
-## Pricing
+## How I work

-I complete the project.
-You decide what it's worth.

 We agree on deliverables and success criteria upfront.

-For reference, completed projects have typically been valued between £3k-£45k depending on scope and impact.

-***
-## How I work

 1-4 week sprints with weekly deliverables.
 Everything I build integrates with your existing tools and transfers to your team.
 No lock-in.